-Spice up your roasted cauliflower with curry powder and garam masala in this oil-free sheet pan side dish.
+Spice up your roasted cauliflower with curry powder and garam masala (no oil needed) in this sheet pan side dish.
 To save time, use pre-cut cauliflower florets or even frozen cauliflower.
+You can totally make this in the air fryer, too!

 🔪 Instructions